andrey-pr/OpenBafangTool/docs/Bafang UART motor parameters.md

 \
 Unit: In usual view: `ms`.
 In old style view: `10ms`=`0.01s`.

-#### Current decay
+#### Current fading ("Current decay")

-The Current Decay setting determines the point at which the drive unit starts to reduce power as the pedal cadence rpm increases, with a higher value indicating a later onset of power reduction.
+The Current Fading setting determines the point at which the drive unit starts to reduce power as the pedal cadence rpm increases, with a higher value indicating a later onset of power reduction.
 This setting is not tied to specific rpm speeds, and a lower value will result in the drive unit cutting back on power at a lower pedal cadence rpm.
 Recomended value: `4`-`8`.\
 \
 Range: from 1 to 8.\
 No unit.

-#### Stop decay
+#### Pedalling Stop Timeout ("Stop decay")

 > ⚠️ Warning: use this parameter carefully.
-Too big value can be dangerous for life.
+Too big value can be dangerous.

-Stop decay setting determines how long the decay system takes to cut after pedaling stops.
-A higher value will result in a slower decay, while a lower value will result in a faster decay.
-Recommmended value is `0` (200ms still safe, higher unknown).\
+Pedalling stop timeout setting determines how long the it takes to stop motor after pedaling stops.
+A higher value will result in a slower power fade, while a lower value will result in a faster fade.
+Recommmended value is `0` (200ms still seems to be safe, higher unknown).\
 \
 Unit: In usual view: `ms`.
 In old style view: `10ms`=`0.01s`.